Wang Jian (Qin): Later life and descendants

 The Wang clans of Langya and Taiyuan included the descendants of Wang Jian and Wang Li.

 Cultural reference

-In Manga and Anime Kingdom where he is known as "Ou Sen" the Head of the Ou family, he's a silent and gifted tactician with a calm and collected attitude, possessing a remarkable intellect for warfare, making him one of the top strategists and Generals, and for his great accomplishments he was appointed by the King "Ei Sei" as one of the new "Qin Six Great Generals", in order to achieve the unification of China.
+In the manga and anime, Kingdom, where he is known as "Ou Sen" the head of the Ou family, he is a silent and gifted tactician with a calm and collected attitude, possessing a remarkable intellect for warfare, making him one of the top strategists and Generals, and for his great accomplishments he was appointed by the King "Ei Sei" as one of the new "Qin Six Great Generals", in order to achieve the unification of China.